ashbhrdwj/llm-eval-assignment/README.md

 ---
 ## 🧩 Core Requirements (Must-Have)

-The evaluation pipeline must implement **at least four key metrics** focused on educational response quality.
+The evaluation pipeline must implement **at least five key metrics** (10 expected) focused on educational response quality.
 Each metric is scored on a **1–5 scale** and evaluated using an **LLM-as-a-judge** approach.

 #### **Pedagogical Effectiveness Metrics**